Table of Contents

 15 Signs That Will Tell You That You Had Toxic Parents

-1. The home wasn’t your ‘go-to place’
+1. Home wasn’t your ‘go-to place’

-Be it returning from school/college or wanting to rest after a hard day at work, the home wasn’t your haven, but a dreaded place to go to.
+Be it returning from school/college or wanting to rest after a hard day at work, your home wasn’t your haven but a dreaded place to go to.
+The people staying in it made it difficult for you to think of this place as your calm after the storm.
+It was the storm and a place you needed to get away from.

-2. Independence!
+2. Independence?
 What’s that?

 3. You were always the under-confident kid